Battle of Serres (1205)

-The battle of Serres (Битка при Сяр) took place in June 1205 in the town of Serres in contemporary Greece where the Bulgarian Empire seized control of the city from the Latin Empire.
+The battle of Serres (Битка при Сяр) took place in June 1205 in the town of Serres in Greece, where the Bulgarian Empire seized control of the city from the Latin Empire.

 In the aftermath of the Fourth Crusade, the Latin Empire struggled to assert control over the former Byzantine territories, facing resistance from the Greek population and the expansionist Bulgarian Tsar Kaloyan.
 In 1205, after capturing Emperor Baldwin I at Adrianople, Kaloyan turned his forces westward, defeating the Crusaders at Serres and punishing its defenders.
 The destruction of Serres and later Philippopolis, led the Greek towns to switch their allegiance to the Latin Empire, weakening the Bulgarian influence in the region.

 Origins of the conflict

-The Latin Empire (purple) and partition of the Byzantine Empire (c.
-1205).

 The Fourth Crusade resulted in the Sack of Constantinople and partition of Byzantine Empire's territories among the crusaders.
 In 1204, Boniface Montferrat became King of Thessalonica and vassal of Baldwin I, who became the Latin emperor of Constantinople.
 Both men started to consolidate their power and expand their territories.
 However, their authority was immediately challenged by Byzantine rump states (Nicaea and Trebizond) and many Greek towns resisted the newly established authority of the Latin Empire.
 Meanwhile, in the north, Kaloyan gathered an army aiming to control parts of Macedonia and Thrace, regions claimed by the newly established Latin kingdoms.

 In early 1205, Greek landholders in Thrace requested Tsar Kaloyan to intervene against the Latin overlords.
-Much of Thrace, whether independent Greek towns or towns allied with the Latin Empire, was fallen into the hands of Kaloyan, including the city of Adrianople.
+Much of Thrace, whether independent Greek towns or towns allied with the Latin Empire, was fallen into the hands of Kaloyan.
+Except for the city of Adrianople which was controlled by the local Greek lords.
 Baldwin I, who was campaigning in Anatolia, marched with his army into Thrace and laid siege to regain Adrianople.
 He faced the Bulgarian forces in the battle, where he was defeated and captured on 14 April 1205.
 However, Kaloyan hesitated to proceed against Constantinople in the east, and instead, he moved the theatre of the military actions westward to the domains of Boniface.